ankush-web-eng/videoCall-app/README.md

-# Project Title
+# Video-calling App

 ## Getting Started

 To run this project, first clone this repository and open your terminal.
 Then run the following commands:

-## Ensure you have a .env file in your frontend folder with the following content:
+### Ensure you have a .env file in your frontend folder with the following content:

-VITE_WSS_URL=ws://localhost:8080
+NEXT_PUBLIC_WSS_URL=ws://localhost:8080

 ### Backend Setup